bitwarden/help/_articles/organizations/about-organizations.md

 ### Comparing Organizations with Premium

-The key thing to know is that **Organizations unlock access to secure sharing** between users.
+The key thing to know is that Organizations enable **secure sharing from Organizations to users**.
 [Premium Individual plans]({{site.baseurl}}/article/about-bitwarden-plans/#premium-individual) unlock premium password security and management features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file attachments, and more, but Premium Individual **does not include secure data sharing.**

 Paid Organizations (Families, Teams, or Enterprise) automatically include those premium features (advanced 2FA options, Bitwarden Authenticator (TOTP), etc.) for **every** user enrolled in the Organization.